 When should the relationship be put on hold?

-One of the hardest things about toxic family is making the decision to end contact.
+One of the hardest things about a toxic family is letting go of toxic family.
 It is painful to own the fact that that person is supposed to treat you/your children a certain way and they can’t.
 Being hopeful for a person to get better should not keep you in a relationship that has become overly unhealthy.
 In fact, severing the relationship for a time or for good can be necessary.
-Here are a few things to keep in mind.
+Here are a few things to keep in mind when you think it might be time to cut ties.

-- You aren’t depriving your child of something. – One of the biggest feelings when severing a relationship is the feeling of guilt.
+- You aren’t depriving your child of something. – When family is toxic, one of the biggest feelings when severing a relationship is the feeling of guilt.
 “Children should have a (grandma, aunt, uncle…)” will be said frequently to try and guilt you into reuniting with that family member.
 Some responses we use are, “Yes, children should have a HEALTHY grandma, aunt, or uncle” or “while I respect your opinion, you don’t know the whole story and I am protecting my children.”
 You aren’t depriving them of that relationship.
 You are protecting them from an unhealthy relationship.
+Toxic family relationships are not healthy.

 - Are they repeatedly disrespecting boundaries? – If you set boundaries and they are not respected that says that they don’t have the capacity to show you or your children respect.
 This means they need to go for a season or for good if they can not handle respecting boundaries.